bluz71/bluz71.github.io/_posts/2017-05-21-my-favourite-vim-plugins.md

 ```

 The [NERDTree Git Plugin](https://github.com/Xuyuanp/nerdtree-git-plugin) adds
-**git** status indicators in the *NERDTree* file-tree window.
+**git** status indicators in the *NERDTree* window.

-The visual information provided by this plugin is surprisingly useful.
+The visual information provided by this plugin is genuinely useful.

 Ag
 --